mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - **Re-enabled `aws-auth` ConfigMap management:** The `kubectl apply` command was failing with an `Unauthorized` error because the GitHub Actions IAM role was not mapped to a Kubernetes user.
 This was resolved by re-enabling the `kubernetes_config_map_v1_data.aws_auth` resource in Terraform, which grants the CI/CD role `system:masters` permissions.
 - **Configured Kubernetes provider with `exec` authentication:** The `terraform apply` command itself was failing with an `Unauthorized` error because the provider could not authenticate with the EKS cluster to manage the `aws-auth` ConfigMap.
 This was resolved by configuring the Kubernetes provider to use an `exec` block, which dynamically retrieves an EKS token, mirroring how `kubectl` authenticates.
 This allows Terraform to manage the `aws-auth` ConfigMap and add the necessary IAM role mappings.
 - **Ensured EKS token is obtained before kubectl commands:** The CI/CD pipeline was failing with an authentication error because `kubectl` was being run before the EKS authentication token was retrieved.
 The workflow was updated to run `aws eks get-token` before any `kubectl` commands are executed.
+- **Added extensive CI/CD debugging for `kubectl` auth:** To diagnose the persistent `kubectl` authentication issues, several debugging steps were added to the `deploy.yml` workflow.
+These include verifying the AWS CLI installation, inspecting the generated `kubeconfig`, testing the AWS identity and EKS token generation, and running a `kubectl auth can-i` check.
+The `kubectl apply` command was also modified to use `--validate=false` as a temporary workaround to bypass potential validation-related auth issues.

 ## Files Modified